blockvoltcr7/langgraph-supervisors/limitlessos/SALES_PLAYBOOK.md

 > "Of course — this is a big decision.
 What specifically do you need to think about?
 Is it the price, timing, or something else?
 Let me address that for you now."

 **If Still Hesitant**:
 > "No problem.
 Just so you know, we're filling spots for this month's onboarding.
 If you want your funnel live by [date], we'd need to get started this week.
-I'll follow up with you in a couple of days."
+Does that timeline work for you?"

 ---